Everything you need to know to plan the perfect 3 days in San Francisco itinerary!

 It costs USD$20 per person and you can book online in advance.

-When you’ve had your fill of the Haight, it’s time to check out another local park or two.
+When you’ve had your fill of the Haight, it’s time to check out another local park or two around the city.

-The aptly named Buena Vista Park really gives you a buena vista (good view) of the city.
+The aptly named Buena Vista Park really gives you a buena vista (“good view”) of the San Francisco skyline.

 A few blocks away, you’ll find Alamo Square Park.

-This is the best spot to snap a photo of the iconic “Painted Ladies” – a row of colourful Victorian-style homes.
+This is the best spot to snap a photo of San Francisco’s iconic “Painted Ladies” – a row of colourful Victorian-style homes.

 Known as “Postcard Row,” this block of houses really does make for some postcard-worthy images.